wizcamp/wizcamp-realms-demo/session-guides/SESSION-05.md

 Let's test your complete **API** integration and clean up the debugging code.

-1. **Remove console logs** from your functions to clean up the code:
+1. **Remove** console logs from your functions to clean up the code

    ```javascript
    export async function fetchQuestions(zoneId, count = null) {